-Around 20% of adult dogs and 80% of older dogs (aged 8 years or above) suffer from canine arthritis.
-As dog owners, we all want to know how to help a dog with arthritis to live a high quality, pain-free lifestyle.
-To do this, it’s important to understand what canine arthritis is, why it happens, how it affects dogs, and what treatments are available.
+Around 80% of older dogs suffer from canine arthritis, (aged 8 years or above), and approximately 20% of adult dogs*.
+As dog owners we all want to know how to help our dog with joint pain live a high quality, pain-free lifestyle.